Lectures on LHC Physics: QCD

 Quarks and gluons produced in association with gauge bosons at the Tevatron behave like collinear jets for $p_T \lesssim 20$~GeV, because quarks at the Tevatron are limited in energy.
-At the LHC, jets produced in association with tops behave like collinear jets to $p_T \sim 150$~GeV, jets produced with 500~GeV gluinos behave like collinear jets to $p_T$ scales larger than 300~GeV.
+At the LHC, jets produced in association with tops behave like collinear jets to $p_T \sim 150$~GeV, jets produced with new particles of mass 500~GeV behave like collinear jets to $p_T$ scales larger than 300~GeV.
 This is not good news, because collinear jets means many jets, and many jets produce \underline{combinatorial backgrounds} and ruin the missing momentum resolution of the detector: if we are looking for example for two jets to reconstruct an invariant mass you can simply plot all events as a function of this invariant mass and remove the backgrounds by requiring all event to sit around a peak in $m_{jj}$.
-If we have for example three jets in the event we have to decide which of the three jet-jet combinations should go into this distribution.
+If we have for example three jets in the event we have to decide which of the three jet--jet combinations should go into this distribution.
 If this is not possible we have to consider two of the three combinations as uncorrelated `background' events.
 In other words, we make three histogram entries out of each signal or background event and consider all three background events plus two of the three signal combinations as background.
-This way the signal-to-background ratio decreases from $N_S/N_B$ to $N_S/(3N_B+2N_S)$.
-A famous victim of such combinatorics was for a long time the Higgs discovery channel $pp \to t\bar{t}H$ with $H \to b\bar{b}$.
+This way the signal--to--background ratio decreases from $N_S/N_B$ to $N_S/(3N_B+2N_S)$.
+A famous victim of such combinatorics is the (former) Higgs discovery channel $pp \to t\bar{t}H$ with $H \to b\bar{b}$.